matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `rc_joins_per_room`

-This option allows for ratelimiting joins to a room based on the number of recent joins (local or remote) to that room.
+This option allows admins to ratelimit joins to a room based on the number of recent joins (local or remote) to that room.
 It is intended to mitigate mass-join spam waves which target multiple homeservers.